WHAT IS LA HAP?

 A SINGLE APPLICATION is used to apply for all services.

 Anyone who meets ALL the criteria below can apply for LA HAP.

 - Louisiana residency

 - Income below 400% of the Federal Poverty Guideline

 - In Louisiana, full Medicaid is open to anyone with an income below 138% of the Federal Poverty Guideline who meets U.S. citizenship requirements, is between the ages of 19 and 64, and doesn't already qualify for Medicare.

 HOW DO I APPLY?

-You can apply for LA HAP by mail or online.
+You can apply for LA HAP by mail or (coming soon) online.

 If you need help applying for LA HAP, contact a case manager at your local community based organization (CBO) or clinic.